cometbft/cometbft/docs/qa/CometBFT-QA-38.md

 defined by the entries `c=1,r=400` and `c=2,r=200`.
 Entries in the diagonal have the same amount of transaction load, so we can consider them equivalent.
 For the chosen diagonal, the expected number of processed transactions is `1 * 400 tx/s * 89 s = 35600`.
-(Note that we use 89 out of 90 seconds of the experiment because transactions sent during the last second are not counted.)
+(Note that we use 89 out of 90 seconds of the experiment because the last transaction batch coincides with the end of the experiment and is thus not sent.)
 The experiments in the diagonal below expect double that number, that is, `1 * 800 tx/s * 89 s = 71200`, but the system is not able to process such load, thus it is saturated.

 Therefore, for the rest of these experiments, we chose `c=1,r=400` as the configuration.
-We could have chose the equivalent `c=2,r=200`, which is the same used in our baseline version, but for simplicity we decided to use the one with only one connection.
+We could have chosen the equivalent `c=2,r=200`, which is the same used in our baseline version, but for simplicity we decided to use the one with only one connection.